 7. iSanook Female Hostel

-Quick Overview of iSanook Female Hostel
+A Quick Overview of iSanook Female Hostel

-- Shared kitchen, rooftop terrace, and cosy common areas.
+- Shared kitchen and cosy lounge area

-Dorms from €8.20, Privates from €19.20
+Prices: Dorms from €8.20, Privates from €19.20

 Check Prices on Hostelworld